Pepperidge Farm Stuffing Recipe

 Why We Love This Copycat Pepperidge Farm Stuffing Recipe

-When I am looking to serve up an easy and delicious stuffing recipe this take on the Pepperidge Farm stuffing is one of my favorite recipes.
+When I am looking for an easy and delicious stuffing recipe, this take on the Pepperidge Farm stuffing is one of my favorites.

-This easy stuffing makes a great Thanksgiving stuffing that can be bake in a casserole dish like a dressing recipe or stuffed in the turkey cavity.
+This easy stuffing makes a great Thanksgiving stuffing that can be baked in a casserole dish like a dressing recipe or stuffed in the turkey cavity.

 You can easily prep it in advance to serve the next day or whip it up right before serving.
-It comes together with just a few basic steps in no time.
+It comes together quickly with just a few basic steps.

 Pepperidge Farm Stuffing Recipe